 I'm a Ph.D.
 Candidate in the Department of Philosophy at Princeton University.
-My research focuses on the intersection of ethics and aesthetics.
-During the 2013-2014 academic year, I'll be a visiting lecturer at the Department of Philosophy at UCLA.
+My primary research interests are in ethics and aesthetics.
+During the 2015-2016 academic year, I'll be a visiting lecturer at the Department of Philosophy at UCLA.

 I entered the graduate program at Princeton in the fall of 2008; prior to that I received a B.A. in philosophy from Duke University.